Imburse-Payments/imburse-payments.github.io/pages/getting-started/account-management.md

 - Get a list of all Tenants
 - Get a Tenant by its Id
 - Update a Tenant
-- Create new Tenant Security Keys
+- Create new Tenant API Keys
-- Get a list of all Tenant Security Keys
+- Get a list of all Tenant API Keys
-- Get a Tenant Security Key by its Public Key value
+- Get a Tenant API Key by its Public Key value
-- Delete a Tenant Security Key
+- Delete a Tenant API Key

-**Note:** - The Tenant functions available to an Account are limited to Tenant creation and Tenant Security Keys only.
+**Note:** - The Tenant functions available to an Account are limited to Tenant creation and Tenant API Keys only.

-For configuring Schemes, Apps, and other Tenant objects, you must use a **Tenant Security Key**.
+For configuring Schemes, Apps, and other Tenant objects, you must use a **Tenant API Key**.

 ## API Documentation
 All the Account Management API functions are fully documented in the [Account API documentation](https://api-docs.imbursepayments.com/#d4a8fee4-7343-464f-9b3f-bf42e81619e2).

 ## Models
-The following models are used to define Accounts, Tenants, and Security Keys.
+The following models are used to define Accounts, Tenants, and API Keys.

 ### Account Model
 ```json